 The homilies project was developed so that a congregation can engage in study and discussion of the lectionary when a Priest or Reader are not available to lead the service.
 The files include the gospel reading, details of the other readings for the week, the homily itself which can be read out loud, discussion points and the collect for the week.
 They are written by a variety of people, including our bishops and archdeacons, and they are intended to be used by lay leaders who are not authorised to preach.

-The Walesby Group is now fortunate to be able to call upon the resources of three clergy licensed to their churches, supported by a wide team of lay and retired ministers.
-In addition to her role as Vicar for the Market Rasen Group, Revd Claire Burnett is Priest in Charge for the parishes of Brookenby, Claxby, Croxby, Kirmond le Mire, Normanby le Wold, North Willingham, Stainton le Vale, Thoresway and Walesby.
-Revd Bryan Dixon, Rector for the Middle Rasen Group, is Priest in Charge for the parish of Tealby and the Barkwith Group of parishes.
+The Walesby Group is able to call upon the resources of two clergy licensed to their churches, supported by a wide team of lay and retired ministers.
+In addition to his role as Rector for the Middle Rasen Group, Revd Bryan Dixon is now Priest in Charge for the parishes of the Walesby Group and the Barkwith Group of parishes.

 (For specific parish enquiries, please see the contact details on the website A Church Near You)

-Tuesday 3rd June: 7pm - Deanery Synod meeting
+Tuesday 30th September: 7pm - Deanery Synod Meeting

 at Middle Rasen Church Hall